GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (91) .md

 **Effect**: You produce an unstable portal connected to the psychic energy of a non-mindless creature within range.
 This inflicts a psychic attack against the target that does not wound them (though the effects of a critical hit still occur).
 Instead, an explosion of psychic energy which extends out a number of yards equal to the spell's tier, inflicting a psychic attack against anything in the explosion other than your target.
 The attacks gain a bonus equal to the target's [Inte] bonus divided by the number of creatures in the explosion radius other than the target.
 Attacks from the explosion have disadvantage against mindless creatures unless they are connected to the psychic plane.
 Regardless of the spell's effect, if it is cast successfully, the caster knows the arget's exact [Inte] score.

-**At Higher Tiers**: FOr each tier beyond minimum, in addition to the benefits noted above, the range at which you can reach a target is increased by 1 yard.
+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range at which you can reach a target is increased by 1 yard.

 **Critical Failure**: Yourself and the target receive a normal psychic attack as you unintentionally cause an unstable psychic conncetion.
 For a number of rounds equal to the combined [Inte] bonus of yourself and the target, it gains advantage on attacks and counterspell checks against you.
 At the end of this time, you receive a psychic attack with a bonus equal to the target's [Inte] bonus.

-### Q
+### Q (1

+#### Quell

+**Minimum Tier**: 1

+**Casting Time**: 3 actions

+**Range**: 3 yards

+**Effect**: You manage to ease some of a creature's excitment or meloncholy through seemingly intangible means.
+The intensity of its emotions are reduced by 1 degree.
+This lasts for a number of rounds equal to the spell's tier + your [Magic] score.

+**At Higher Tiers**: For each tier beyond minimum, the range is increased by 1 yard and you may target an additional creature.

+**Critical Failure**: The spell instead enters you into a trance devoid of emotion or active engagement.
+You are dazed for a number of minutes equal to the spell's tier.

 ### R (4